Mintbase/Grants-Program/NEKO.md

 ![AI NFT Example](https://user-images.githubusercontent.com/103082550/220839011-f9d8ed5c-4110-47d3-9c0e-8acc56a9e363.png)

-- To further capitalize upon the AI-generated characteristics of the auto-minter, The 1/1 AI-NFTs will have the generation prompt embedded into the NFT metadata, along with the keywords used in the prompt generation of the image and the unique artist’s signature.
+- To further capitalize upon the AI-generated characteristics of the auto-minter, The 1/1 AI-NFTs will have the AI-generation prompt embedded into the NFT metadata, along with the  artist’s  unique signature and description.
 Users will be able to browse through the NEKO AI-marketplace by keyword filters that correspond to the same words used in generating the respective NFTs.

 ![Neko Market Example (1)](https://user-images.githubusercontent.com/103082550/220839091-c28315f9-e835-48e3-bcd9-ec4746226893.png)

-- NEKO brings a new layer to AI-image generation by effectively enabling users to not only mint and display their own Ai-generated art, but to easily browse the NEKO gallery for art/artists they like from a detailed library of information.
+- The NEKO AI-marketplace brings a new layer to AI-image generation by effectively enabling users to not only view and display their own Ai-generated art, but to easily browse the NEKO gallery for art/artists they like from a detailed library of information.
 Artists will have an easier way of sharing how they created specific art pieces to their audience, and will be able to easily generate themed collections of NFTs with similar prompt keywords/code-hashes.

 - The NEKO-AI Marketplace will be powered by the Mintbase API.